 Time spent making children feel secure makes all the difference to the way they adapt to their new environment.
 When you do leave your child during the initial settling period, please tell him/her that you are going and will be coming back at the carpet session.
 It is also helpful to let staff know that you are leaving so we can support your child if necessary.

 Initial Reception Visits

-Following the meeting of new Reception parents, a visit is arranged in July for children to come and spend some time in the class they are going into.
+Following the meeting of new Reception parents, a morning visit is arranged in July for children to come and spend some time in the class to which they will be going.

 Settling In